VagelisKalimeris/split-BST/readme.md

 ### Overview

-Given an initial binary search tree, and a user selected key, we are asked to dissect the tree to two new ones.
-We want the first to keep all the original tree's keys that are less than the user keys.
-We want the second to keep the remaining keys (more or equal).
+Given an initial binary search tree, and a user selected key, we are asked to dissect the original tree into two new ones.
+We want the first new tree to keep all of the original tree's keys that are less than the user key.
+We want the second new tree to keep the remaining original keys (more or equal).

-This elegant recursive, *O(log h)* algorithm, implemented in **C** language, existing in **split_BST** function, solves this problem.
+This elegant recursive, *O(log h)* algorithm, implemented in **C** language, existing in [main.c](SRC/main.c) **split_BST** function, solves this problem.

 I wrote this algorithm in 2019 for a CS assignment.
 Back then I searched the web, and found only iterative solutions, which I did not like.